Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1-32: ON, the number of human survivors required to be present for this Mutant Tank to be effective.
 			"Requires Humans"			"0"

+			// The model used by the Mutant Tank.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Add up numbers together for different results.
+			// --
+			// Minimum: 0
+			// Maximum: 7
+			// --
+			// 0: OFF (Let the game decide.)
+			// 1: Default model
+			// 2: The Sacrifice model
+			// 4: L4D1 model (Only available in Left 4 Dead 2.)
+			"Tank Model"				"0"
 		}
 		"Announcements"
 		{